Spartek-Edge-Labs/cattledrive/README.md

 - [Rancher Federal's Hauler](https://github.com/rancherfederal/hauler)
 - [Pulp](https://pulpproject.org/)
-- A variation of ever script I've ever written on every project I've ever been on
+- A variation of ever script we've ever written on every project we've ever been on

 The script should be generally idempotent, but recommend you test on a fresh folder before using it as a mirror script.
 See [TODO](./TODO.md) for things that could use improvement.